iamnwilson/CV_Projects/README.md

 # CV_Projects
-A complete list of all completed projects from my journey learning Python.
+A complete list of all completed projects from my journey learning code.